FabienFerrero/UCA_Board/README.md

 Codes for the microcontroller for LoRa communications can be found on this link in the Arduino section : https://github.com/CongducPham/LowCostLoRaGw

-I'm also including in this github some codes compatible with LoRaWan.
+I'm also including in this github some codes compatible with LoRaWan in the /Arduino_Code section.

 # Bill Of Material